pact-foundation/docs.pact.io/website/blog/2024-09-30-pact-open-source-update-sept-2024.md

 ### Pact-Plugins

-Back in March, [we mentioned](https://docs.pact.io/blog/2024/07/30/pact-open-source-update-july-2024#pact-go) some issues leverage the Pact-Plugin framework with Pact-Go.
+Back in March, [we mentioned](https://docs.pact.io/blog/2024/07/30/pact-open-source-update-july-2024#pact-go) an issue when leveraging the Pact-Plugin framework with Pact-Go.

-I'm pleased to say that the change in the pact-plugins repo, was [accepted and merged](https://github.com/pact-foundation/pact-plugins/pull/69), to change the loading mechanism for plugins, from Tokio tasks, to System threads.
+I'm pleased to say that the fix in the pact-plugins repo, was [accepted and merged](https://github.com/pact-foundation/pact-plugins/pull/69), to change the loading mechanism for plugins, from Tokio tasks, to System threads.

 #### Pact-Plugins - Slack